guacsec/guac-docs/supply-chain.md

    We can tell from this example (arranging the graph a little) the bad debian package (used for timezone information) is commonly used throughout a bunch of dependant container images!
-All are a cause for concern as they are notable images for kubernetes, redis, nginx and python.
+All are a cause for concern as they are notable images for Kubernetes, Redis, Nginx and Python.
 We need to remediate these right away!
-This allows us to quickly figure out what needs to be updated, so we are not scrambling to first scan and determine where `tzdata` might be used.
+This allows us to quickly figure out what needs to be updated, so that we are not scrambling to first scan and determine where `tzdata` might be used.

-## Running through a more complex example
+## Exploring a known bad source repo

-The above example, we look at a specific package.
+In the above example, we looked at a specific package.
 For this demo, we'll use a git repo that we know is producing a bunch of bad packages.
 We want to mark the repo as compromised, learn which packages are linked to the repo, and figure out where the packages could be used.

 For example, let's take the `googleapis/google-cloud-go` git repo.
 We will begin by certifying it as bad: